 If you're working, you can put them in before leaving in the morning and come home to hot beans for dinner.

 Whether they're in your crockpot or on your stove, in my opinion, pinto beans are best when cooked for several hours or, even better, all day.

 Serves: 4 - 6

-- 6 - 8 cups Hot Water for cooking
+- 6 - 8 cups water for cooking

-- Ham and/or other seasonings - bacon, fatback, butter, margarine (optional)
+- Ham and/or other seasonings such as bacon, fatback, butter, margarine, optional

 - Rinse beans well in cold water.